Eschatologue/CM_wiki/docs/class/paladin/devotion.md

 ## Level 15: Smite Of Protection

 Your magical smites now radiate protective energy.
-Whenever you cast any of your Paladin’s Smite spells, you and your allies in your Aura of Protection have Half Cover until the start of your next turn.
+Whenever you cast any of your Paladin's Smite spells, you and your allies in your Aura of Protection have Half Cover until the start of your next turn.

 ## Level 20: Holy Nimbus